sitespeedio/sitespeed.io/README.md

 =============

 Sitespeed.io is an open source tool that helps you analyze and optimize your website speed and performance, based on performance best practices rules.
-Sitespeed.io will create five different result pages:
+Sitespeed.io will create five different type of result pages:
  * Site summary page
  * Detailed site summary page
  * Detailed site report
- * Full page analyzis
+ * Full page analyzis per page
- * >Most used assets report
+ * Most used assets report

+See <a href="http://sitespeed.io">http://sitespeed.io</a> for documentation.

 The branches: *master* is the latest release, the *wip-branch* is the coming release.